rhamill1/el_mejor_taco/README.md

   - A user can create a new region
   - A user can create a new taqueria
   - A user can create a new taco
+  - A user can delete a taco
+  - A user can edit a taco
   - A user can click on a taqueria and be redirected to a page that only shows that taqueria
   - A user can see all the world class tacos from the taqueria on that taqueria's page
-  - A user can delete a taqueria
-  - A user can edit a taqueria
   - A user can click on a taqueria's region link and be redirected to a page that shows all taquerias in that region

 - ERD